MichaelSurgeon/MichaelSurgeon/README.md

 ### About me 🧑‍🦰
 ##
-  🌱 I’m currently a Software Engineer in the American healthcare industry, working at Craneware where I’m helping build our first AI-powered product.
+  🌱 I’m currently a Mid-Level Software Engineer working in the American healthcare industry, working at Craneware where I’m helping build our first AI-powered product.
   <br>
   🚀 My day-to-day focuses on C#, .NET, Azure, Python, and the occasional Angular project.
   <br>